personalis/hgvslib/README.md

-compareHGVS
+hgvslib
 -----------------------------
-compareHGVS is a package for parsing and comparing the equivalency of two variant strings described according to recommendations by the Human Genome Variation Society (HGVS).
+hgvslib provides methods to parse and compare the equivalency of two variant strings described according to recommendations by the Human Genome Variation Society (HGVS).